 Generic Name: potassium phosphate

-Note: This document contains side effect information about potassium phosphate.
-Some of the dosage forms listed on this page may not apply to the brand name Neutra-Phos-K.
+Note: This page contains side effects data for the generic drug potassium phosphate.
+It is possible that some of the dosage forms included below may not apply to the brand name Neutra-Phos-K.

 For the Consumer

 Applies to potassium phosphate: intravenous solution